FUNDRAISING TOTAL AND FURTHER INFORMATION: www.sofatosailboat.co.uk

 THE ADVENTURE

-- The 3000-mile crossing will be east to west from the Canary Islands to the Caribbean.
+- The 4500-mile crossing will be West to East from the Caribbean to the UK.

 - The boat will average a fast walking pace of 3.5 knots per hour (4mph).